BZoennchen/Pages/_posts/2023-04-02-musical-interrogation-I.md

 The information no longer flows acyclic through the network.
 Instead, recurrent feedback is introduced and allows an RNN to take into account its past inputs together with new inputs.
 Essentially, an RNN predicts a sequence of symbols given an input sequence.
-But using an RNN is like writing a thousand letters on the same piece of paper and then figuring out the information contained in the first letter -- it is a mess; the information gets washed away.
+But using an RNN is like writing a thousand letters on the same piece of paper and then figuring out the information contained in the first letter---it is a mess; the information gets washed away.
 In Figure 3 the basic components of an RNN are depicted.
 Using my analogy, the piece of paper are the matrices $U,V,W$ which are learnable parameters.
 **They are shared through time!**